ethereum-oasis-op/L2/workitems/l2-transaction-fees/l2-transaction-fees-v1.0-psd01.md

 #### **[R18]**

-If there is a Transaction Fee Refund, a Transaction Originator, a Transaction Sender and a Developer MUST be able to view a Transaction Fee Refund after a L2 Direct Transaction has been finalized on the L2.
+If there is a Transaction Fee Refund, a Transaction Originator, a Transaction Sender and a Developer MUST be able to view a Transaction Fee Refund after an L2 Direct Transaction has been finalized on the L2.

 [[R18]](#r18) Testability: